mtdmo/markiiup/examplefile.md

-# 📝 WordMarks Feature Showcase
+# 📝 markiiup Feature Showcase

 ## Overview

-This document demonstrates all the features available in **WordMarks** - a Microsoft Word-like editor that saves files in Markdown format.
-WordMarks provides a rich WYSIWYG editing experience while maintaining clean Markdown output.
+This document demonstrates all the features available in **markiiup** - a Microsoft Word-like editor that saves files in Markdown format. markiiup provides a rich WYSIWYG editing experience while maintaining clean Markdown output.

 ---